Applications about natural resources

 - licences for underground disposal by use of a bore under section 83 of the Water Act 1989

-- a work plan or work authority for an extractive industry under section 77TI of the Mineral Resources (Sustainable Development) Act 1990.
+- a work plan or work authority for an extractive industry section 77TI of the Mineral Resources (Sustainable Development) Act 1990.

 VCAT also deals with a range of other matters about: